-An up to date list of Cage-free Commitments is maintained by Chicken Watch.294 Examples of this include global Cage-free Commitments from Toridoll,295 Chatrium Hotels & Residence,296 Planato Ovos,297 Pague Menos Group,298 RIU Hotels & Resorts,299 and Green Me.300 Other major companies such as Subway, Burger King, Sodexo, Compass Group, Accor Hotels, Metro AG and Marriott International have also made global cage-free pledges.301 Metro, Canada's 5th largest retailer, became the first major retailer in the country to publicly recognise the Better Chicken Commitment and report progress toward its attainment.302 The Better Chicken Commitment is regarded as the leading set of welfare standards driving the food industry towards higher welfare practices.
+An up to date list of Cage-free Commitments is maintained by Chicken Watch.294 Examples of this include global Cage-free Commitments from Toridoll,295 Chatrium Hotels & Residence,296 Planato Ovos,297 Pague Menos Group,298 RIU Hotels & Resorts,299 and Green Me.300 Other major companies such as Subway, Burger King, Sodexo, Compass Group, Accor Hotels, Metro AG and Marriott International have also made global cage-free pledges.301 Metro, Canada's 5th largest retailer, became the first major retailer in the country to publicly recognise the Better Chicken Commitment and report progress toward its attainment.302 The Better Chicken Commitment303 was originally a set of welfare standards developed by animal organisations in the USA.
+This commitment is regarded as the leading set of welfare standards driving the food industry towards higher welfare practices.
 In time, this commitment has become an increasingly global commitment with the development of a European version and the "Australian-New Zealand Better Chicken Commitment".304